RamSailopal/Solid-QEWD/README.md

        node turtparse.js https://rsailopal.inrupt.net

 This will parse rest api data returned as turtle syntax into JSON-ld and then store the data in YottaDB.

-In the second window a global listing will show the entries in a global **SOLID**
+4) In the second window a global listing will show the entries in a global **SOLID**
+5) This global is data is then presented as REST API endpoint, presenting the data as JSON-ld.
+This can be seen by navigating to:
+   8080-gitpod-workspace-address
+   e.g.:

+   8080-

 References: